DonavenLobo/GatechxFord-Near-Miss-Maneuver-Animations/README.md

-# BlueCruise Live Vehicle Testing
+# BlueCruise Live Vehicle Manuever Animations

 This repository contains tools and scripts for analyzing BlueCruise live vehicle testing data.
 The main components include a Jupyter Notebook for identifying vehicle dynamics and a Python script for generating animations of specific maneuvers.